Escape-Technologies/docs/docs/06-custom-tests/05-Mutators.md

 `key: schema.path_ref`

-You can use this mutator to change the operation name in GraphQL or the path in REST before resending it.
+You can use this mutator to change the operation name in GraphQL or the path in REST (keeping the domain) before resending it.

 ### Example